miasydney/MiaBenn_T1A3/README.md

 These can be used by running the app file `ruby main.rb` in the terminal (NOT the bash script).
 Simply enter in the argument you'd like after the file name.
 Eg `ruby main.rb [argument]`

+### Prompts
 When using the application, users will be prompted for both text input and multiselect menus.
 Text input: Users can type in their answers to prompts in the command line and hit enter to submit the response.
 Multiselect menus: Users can use the up/down arrow keys to navigate to different options in this menu and hit enter to confirm and submit their selection.

-Although it is not recommended, if for some reason the user needs to exit the app whilst a timer is still running, they can do so by entering 'ctrl + C', which will forcefully exit the program.
+Although it is not recommended, if for some reason the user needs to exit the app whilst a study block timer is still running, they can do so by entering 'ctrl + C', which will forcefully exit the program.